 For centuries, rubies have been believed to be the source of power, wealth and happiness.
 Some even believe rubies to have healing properties and feel rubies can improve circulation.

 Folklore in India had many people believe that rubies enabled their owners to live in peace with their enemies.
 In Burma—a ruby source since at least 600 CE now called Myanmar—warriors possessed rubies to make them invincible in battle.
 A similar reference was even made in the Wizard of Oz with Dorothy's Ruby slippers, which were said to protect her on her journey through Oz.
 For many, a ruby amulet, pendant, or charm was believed to bestow harmony, success, emotional balance, and contentment to the person wearing the jewelry.

 During the Middle Ages rubies were thought to predict impending danger by turning a darker color.
 Worn by kings throughout history, cherished the world-over, and the ultimate symbol of love and passion, the ruby has a distinctive history.
 Whether you believe in its mystical powers or simply love the mesmerizing, deep-red color, the ruby is a truly magical jewel.

 Did you know?

 Rubies are the traditional gift for a anniversary milestones such as the 15th and 40th anniversary.
 Keep that in mind if you have an anniversary coming up!

 The largest ruby ever discovered is known as the 125West Ruby.
-It is 8.2 lbs, which roughly translates to 18,696 carats.
+It weighs 8.2 pounds, which roughly translates to 18,696 carats.
 That's big!